Jingzi2020/CEE498_2020_G1/manuscript.md

 Table: The Overview of Our Models
 {#tbl:our-models}

-ReLU is used as activation function because ReLU often works a little better than a smooth function like the sigmoid, while also being significantly easier to compute [@https://developers.google.com/machine-learning/crash-course] .
-The expression of ReLU is shown in equation @eq:relu
+ReLU is used as activation function because ReLU is not only usually better than other activations like the sigmoid, but also easier to compute [@https://developers.google.com/machine-learning/crash-course] .
+The equation of ReLU is shown in equation @eq:relu

 $$F(x)=max(0,x)$$ {#eq:relu}